netdata/netdata/docs/step-by-step/step-10.md

 large enters your system through the proxy, which then routes it to the service.

-A proxy is often used to enable encrypted HTTPS connections with your browser, but they're also useful for load balancing, performance, and password-protection for your services.
+A proxy is often used to enable encrypted HTTPS connections with your browser, but they're also useful for load balancing, performance, and password-protection.

-We'll use [Nginx](https://nginx.org/en/) for this step of the tutorial, but you can also use [Caddy](https://caddyserver.com/) as a proxy if you prefer.
+We'll use [Nginx](https://nginx.org/en/) for this step of the tutorial, but you can also use [Caddy](https://caddyserver.com/) as a simple proxy if you prefer.

 ## Required before you start

-You need three things to run a proxy:
+You need three things to run a proxy using Nginx:

 -   Nginx and Certbot installed on your system
 -   A fully qualified domain name